GuillaumeLandry/ChaosFunction/README.md

 # Requirements
 Python must be installed on your computer.
 You can get it via [Python's website](https://www.python.org/).
-Also, be sure matplotlib labrary is installed:
+Also, be sure matplotlib library is installed:
 ```bash
 pip install matplotlib
 ```